-I’m usually QRV around ZL dusk, and sometimes at ZL dawn too.
+I’m usually QRV around ZL dawn and dusk, prowling the greylines for fat juicy DX prey.
 During daylight in hours in ZL, I often monitor the bands while working and keep an eye on DXcluster for new ones.
 Some weekends you’ll find me contesting.
 I do not operate robotically or remotely.

 see ZL2iFB or ZM4G spotted or